A Framework for Using Value-Added in Regressions: Introduction

-My paper is also related to the methodological literature on value added.
-This literature has mostly focused on different ways to estimate and shrink value-added measures.
-For example \citet{angrist2017leveraging} show how researchers can leverage lotteries to create better value-added estimates by combining non-experimental and quasi-experimental methods to obtain VA estimates with lower MSE, while \citet{gilraine2020} propose a non-parametric method to shrink VA estimates.
-Finally, \citet{opper2019does} develops a method of moments estimator to construct value-added measures that account for spillovers.
+Second, this paper is also related to the methodological literature on VA.
+This literature has mostly focused on different ways to estimate and shrink VA measures.
+For example \citet{angrist2017leveraging} show how researchers can leverage lotteries to create better VA estimates by combining non-experimental and quasi-experimental methods to obtain VA estimates with lower MSE, while \citet{gilraine2020} propose a non-parametric method to shrink VA estimates.
+Finally, \citet{opper2019does} develops a method of moments estimator to construct VA measures that account for spillovers.
 This paper fills a different gap in the literature by providing a flexible framework for estimation and correct inference when using VA measures in regressions, as well as providing a guide for efficient estimation when using value-added measures as explanatory variables.

-The study of the properties of estimators in this paper is also related to the work of \citet{pagan1986two} who provides a unified framework for the properties of two-step estimators with a focus on the possibility of invalid inference, and the work of \citet{newey1984method} and \citet{newey1994large} which shows that the properties of multi-step estimators can be obtained by framing the estimators as method of moment estimators.
+Third, the study of the properties of estimators in this paper is also related to the work of \citet{pagan1986two} who provides a unified framework for the properties of two-step estimators with a focus on the possibility of invalid inference, and the work of \citet{newey1984method} and \citet{newey1994large} which shows that the properties of multi-step estimators can be obtained by framing the estimators as method of moment estimators.
 This paper uses the results of the latter to derive its findings.